jmfrank63/cloudian-ansible-baremetal/README.LXD.LXC.md

 The system tries to separate the definition of your cluster from the infrastructure that's going to support it.

+### Infra

+You can declare existing infrastructure in a file under `infra`.
+Currently we only support `terraform-lxd` as backend.
+In that case, you have to configure at least one provider, one disk pool and the image to use as base for the HyperStore nodes.
+Please check `infra/ams.yaml` and `infra/nimbus.yaml` as examples.
+Notice that in the case of `nimbus.yaml`, it makes reference to the `lxc network` we built up there.

 ### Project

 The Terrible mode can handle different projects at the same time.
 Projects are directories under the